-- How can we help our child meet these goals?
+- How can we help our child manage his/her diabetes?

 - How often will our child need to visit you each year?

-Diabetes in Teens (See the tip sheets in English and Spanish about being active, staying at a healthy weight, making healthy food choices, and dealing with the ups and downs of diabetes.)
+- Diabetes in Teens (See the tip sheets in English and Spanish about how to be active; stay at a healthy weight; make healthy food choices; and deal with the ups and downs of diabetes.)

-Who should be part of my child’s health care team and what role does each team member play in the care of my child?
+Who should be part of my child’s health care team?

 - How do we contact them?